CNS-Directed Therapy for Childhood ALL

 Because the CNS is a sanctuary site (i.e., an anatomic space that is poorly penetrated by many of the systemically administered chemotherapy agents typically used to treat ALL), specific CNS-directed therapies must be instituted early in treatment to eliminate clinically evident CNS disease at diagnosis and to prevent CNS relapse in all patients.
 Historically, survival rates for children with ALL improved dramatically after CNS-directed therapies were added to treatment regimens.

 Standard treatment options for CNS-directed therapy include the following:

 All of these treatment modalities have a role in the treatment and prevention of CNS leukemia.
 The combination of intrathecal chemotherapy plus CNS-directed systemic chemotherapy is standard; cranial radiation is reserved for selective situations.

 The type of CNS-therapy that is used is based on a patient’s risk of CNS-relapse, with higher-risk patients receiving more intensive treatments.
 Data suggest that the following groups of patients are at increased risk of CNS relapse:

-- Patients with blasts in the CSF but fewer than 5 WBC/µL (CNS2) are at increased risk of CNS relapse, although this risk appears to be nearly fully abrogated if they receive more intensive intrathecal chemotherapy, especially during the induction phase.
+- Patients with blasts in the CSF but fewer than 5 WBC/µL (CNS2) may be at increased risk of CNS relapse, although this risk appears to be nearly fully abrogated if they receive more doses of intrathecal chemotherapy, especially during the induction phase.

-- Patients who have a traumatic lumbar puncture showing blasts at the time of diagnosis have an increased risk of CNS relapse, and these patients receive more intensive CNS-directed therapy on some treatment protocols.[2,3]
+- Patients who have a traumatic lumbar puncture showing blasts at the time of diagnosis may have an increased risk of CNS relapse.
+These patients receive more intensive CNS-directed therapy on some treatment protocols.[3,4]

 |Disease Status||Standard Treatment Options|